ramawahyuk/ansible-sap-rhel-automation-lab/README.md

 ## Overview

-This project automates the full lifecycle of SAP software deployment using Ansible from OS baseline configuration to Oracle DB installation and SAP ABAP stack setup via SWPM.
+This project automates the full lifecycle of SAP software deployment using Ansible from OS baseline configuration to SAP S/4HANA (AS ABAP, OneHost) installation via SWPM against an existing SAP HANA database.
 It implements security best practices (AES-256 vault encryption), idempotent role execution, and follows the `community.sap_install` collection conventions used in enterprise SAP projects.

 **What this project automates:**